 How To Care For Acai Palm

-Propagated by seeds, which can germinate in a few weeks to a couple of months.
+Propagation of the Acai Palm is typically achieved through seeds, which have the capacity to germinate within a few weeks to a couple of months.